 Squirrels are among the most widely known and recognized mammals in the world.
 Living in an extraordinarily diverse range of habitats, some can fly, some can swim, some live in trees or underground, others love icy wastelands or burning hot deserts.

-2018 • Nature
+2019 • Nature

-Every year, just above our heads, Eleonora’s falcon undertakes a mysterious migration.
+Every year the black cap warbler undertakes a mysterious migration.
 This discreet journey covers thousands of kilometers and triggers puzzles that scientists are still trying to understand today.
-Thanks to cutting-edge technology, we will track the falcons on their journey.
+Thanks to cutting-edge technology, we will track the black caps on their journey.

 In the second of this two-part series, Colin Stafford-Johnson continues his journey in Cuba, one of the most captivating islands in the world.
 Here, he encounters bats emerging from a labyrinth of limestone caves to feed on nectar from giant hibiscus flowers, and tiny frogs, smaller than a fingernail, living in patches of hidden emerald forest.
 And on the white sand beaches, baby green turtles emerge from their nests to make their way to the sparkling Caribbean Sea.

 At more than 1,200 miles, the Orange River is the longest in South Africa.
 Join as we trace its westward journey, bringing to its shores a diverse sample of African wildlife, large and small.
 From powerful swimming birds like the African darter, to flat lizards who inhabit the granite rocks of the mighty Augrabies Falls, it's the journey of life-bringing water passing through some of the continent's most diverse and dramatic landscapes.